Risotto with Fresh Corn and Basil Oil

 - 1 cup (3 oz./90 g) thinly sliced leeks, white and pale green parts

 - 1 1/2 cups (10 oz./315 g) Arborio or Carnaroli rice

 - Kernels from 2 or 3 ears of corn

 In a blender, combine the chopped basil and olive oil and process until thoroughly combined.
 Set aside.

 In a saucepan, bring the broth to a gentle simmer over medium heat.
 Reduce the heat to low and maintain a simmer.

 In a large, heavy saucepan over medium heat, melt the butter.
 Add the leeks, stir to coat, cover, reduce the heat to medium-low and cook until translucent, about 5 minutes.
 Raise the heat to medium, add the rice and stir until translucent, about 3 minutes.
 Add the simmering broth a ladleful at a time, stirring frequently after each addition.
 Wait until the broth is almost completely absorbed (but the rice is never dry on top) before adding the next ladleful.
 After 10 minutes, stir in the corn.
 After about 20 minutes, the rice should be tender to the bite and creamy.
 If you need more liquid, use hot water.
 Season with salt and pepper to taste.

 Remove from the heat and stir in the chives and 2 Tbs. of the basil oil.
-Divide among bowls, drizzle with more basil oil and serve immediately.
+Divide among bowls, drizzle with more basil oil, garnish with basil leaves and serve immediately.
 Serves 4.